g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `GatewayPorts`

-If you forward a port from remote host to the client, requests only allowed for the server's loopback only by default, so third party cant make a request to the client.
+If you forward a port from remote host to the client, requests only allowed for the server's loopback only by default, so third party can't make a request to the client.
 With this option, you can enable it.

 ```